fluttercommunity/get_it/README.md

 GetIt is:
 * Extremely fast (O(1))
 * Easy to learn/use
-* Doesn't clutter your UI tree with special Widgets to access your data like provider or Redux does.
+* Don't clutter your UI tree with special Widgets to access your data as provider or Redux does.

 ### The get_it_mixin